codr7/g-fu/README.md

 ![Logo](logo.png)

 ### Intro
 g-fu is a Lisp developed and embedded in Go.
-The initial [release](https://github.com/codr7/g-fu/tree/master/v1) weighs in at 1 kloc and implements a simple, extensible tree-walking interpreter to the point where it's capable of calculating the Fibonacci sequence.
+The initial [release](https://github.com/codr7/g-fu/tree/master/v1) weighs in at 1 kloc and implements a basic, extensible, tree-walking interpreter.

 ```
 $ git clone https://github.com/codr7/g-fu.git